 As shown in the above image, about 270 and 225 billion mobile applications were estimated to be downloaded in the years 2017 and 2016 respectively, based on data from Statista.

 With this huge number, your target users may not find the app if you don't follow the rules used in app-store optimization.
 ASO will place your application higher than that of your competitors, making you more noticeable to your target audience.

 Developers have come to understand that maintaining users to continue using the app is more important than getting new users to download the app.
 This is in contrast to about a decade ago when they valued new users more than the users they already have.
 This is one of the ways they have used to achieve success in mobile app marketing.

 These are the main achievements in the mobile app marketing in 2009 and 2019.
 To add to this, professional developers are working every nerve to improve in this sector in order to see more of the changes in the future.

-This type of company focuses on the integration of mobile application solutions, web application solutions, digital marketing, ASO management, business consulting, Blockchain and IoT Development.
+This type of mobile app marketing company focuses on the integration of mobile application solutions, web application solutions, digital marketing, ASO management, business consulting, Blockchain, and IoT Development.

 But remember that mobile marketing trends keep on changing.
 You have to remain on your toes to stay ahead of others.
 So our best advice to you is to start following top marketing personalities, marketing blogs, and marketing groups to stay updated with the latest mobile marketing trends